 The MIDEQ team come from a wide range of disciplinary backgrounds including geography, anthropology, development studies, economics, political science, linguistics, digital technology, sociology and social policy.
 MIDEQ’s research draws on a range of qualitative, quantitative and visual data methods including:

-- A synthesis and comparative analysis of existing data relating to migration, multidimensional inequalities and development indicators within and across the corridors and in relation to the Hub’s cross-cutting themes
+- A synthesis and comparative analysis of existing data and literature relating to migration, multidimensional inequalities and development indicators within and across the corridors and in relation to the Hub’s cross-cutting themes

-- Household and business survey data gathered from around 24,000 migrant households and returnees in countries of origin, migrants in countries of destination, businesses and community organisations/leaders
+- Survey data gathered from around migrant households and returnees in countries of origin, migrants in countries of destination, businesses and community organisations/leaders

-- Semi-structured interviews, conversations, ethnographic tracing and social network analysis undertaken with around 1,800 individual migrants, 300 migration intermediaries and stakeholders including international organisations, NGOs, community organisations, lawyers, activists and policy makers.
+- Semi-structured interviews, conversations, ethnographic tracing and social network analysis undertaken with around migrants, migration intermediaries and stakeholders including international organisations, NGOs, community organisations, lawyers, activists and policy makers.

-- Visual/creative forms of knowledge production (music, theatre, poetry, dance, animation) involving at least 600 people within the 12 countries and across the corridors.
+- Visual/creative forms of knowledge production (music, theatre, poetry, dance, animation) within the 12 countries and across the corridors.